mixpanel/docs/pages/docs/best-practices/analytics-strategy/engagement.md

 ## What is my product usage interval?
 To group your users based on how engaged they are, you need to know how frequently they typically use your product.
 Daily?
 Weekly?
 Monthly?
 Every few months?

-With popular “concierge medicine” apps like One Medical, Forward, or Parsley Health, the key value proposition is the convenience of booking medical appointments; so somebody who books an appointment once every six months on may well be “very active.”
-And somebody who books an appointment every year could still be considered “quite active.”
+With popular "concierge medicine" apps like One Medical, Forward, or Parsley Health, the key value proposition is the convenience of booking medical appointments; so somebody who books an appointment once every six months on may well be "very active."
+And somebody who books an appointment every year could still be considered "quite active."

 Now, let’s look at the other extreme—a social media app like TikTok.
-The value moment here might be watching a video and “hearting” it.
-Every day, a typical “active” user can “heart” 10, 20, even 30 videos.
+The value moment here might be watching a video and "hearting" it.
+Every day, a typical "active" user can "heart" 10, 20, even 30 videos.
 That’s a far cry from once a year!

-In short, there’s no standard “good” product usage interval, and you will need a combination of product intuition and product analytics to figure out the right one for your product.
+In short, there’s no standard "good" product usage interval, and you will need a combination of product intuition and product analytics to figure out the right one for your product.

-Reforge pioneered this way of thinking about product usage intervals with their “habit zone” framework.
+Reforge pioneered this way of thinking about product usage intervals with their "habit zone" framework.

 ![image](https://user-images.githubusercontent.com/2077899/233904941-ce9d308b-f9c0-40c1-b037-dbc958980149.png)